ludwig-ai/ludwig/mkdocs/docs/api/LudwigModel.md

-- __return__ (dict): a dictionary containing training statistics for each output feature containing loss and measures values for each epoch.
+- __return__ (dict): a dictionary containing training statistics for each output feature containing loss and metrics values for each epoch.

 ---
 ## train_online